Exodus: Gods and Kings: Release

-The film was released on the first weekend of December 4 and 5 on 6,462 screens and in markets such as South Korea, Mexico, Hong Kong, India.
+The film was released on the weekend of December 4 and 5 on 6,462 screens and in markets such as South Korea, Mexico, Hong Kong, and India.
 Nationwide release in North America was on December 12 in 3,503 theaters.
 It was released in the United Kingdom on December 26.
 It was released in 2D, 3D, and IMAX 3D.

 Exodus was banned in Egypt.
-The Egyptian culture minister described it as "a Zionist film", and said it was banned because of "historical inaccuracies", such as creating a false impression that Moses and the Jews built the pyramids.
+The Egyptian culture minister Gaber Asfour described it as "a Zionist film", and said it was banned because of "historical inaccuracies", such as creating a false impression that Moses and the Jews built the pyramids.

 In Morocco, the state-run Moroccan Cinema Centre (CCM) initially approved the film's screening, but officials banned it on the day before its premiere because of the personification of the voice of God.
 After some of the film's dialogue had been edited, the film was subsequently approved for screening.

 The film was also denied release in the United Arab Emirates.
 Authorities said they had found "many mistakes" in the story.
 The director of Media Content Tracking at the National Media Council explained: "This movie is under our review and we found that there are many mistakes not only about Islam but other religions too.
 So, we will not release it in the UAE."

 The film was dedicated to director Ridley Scott's brother Tony Scott, who died on August 19, 2012.